Hormones and performance

 CHRONIC STRESS & CORTISOL

 Cortisol and testosterone have an inverse relationship.
-Chronically elevated cortisol — from overtraining, work stress, or poor sleep — directly suppresses the HPG axis.
-Men who overtrain without adequate recovery commonly present with low testosterone despite being “healthy.”
+Chronically raised cortisol — from overtraining, work stress, or poor sleep — directly suppresses the HPG axis.
+Men who overtrain without enough recovery often show low testosterone despite being “healthy.”

 METABOLIC DYSFUNCTION